-Can beard oils and masks help stimulate beard growth?
+Can beard oils help stimulate beard growth naturally?

-Pro Tip: Beard oils can stimulate existing hair follicle to improve the appearance of existing hairs, but expect to be in for the long-haul.
+Pro Tip: Beard oils can stimulate the existing hair follicles to improve the appearance of existing hairs but expect to be in for the long-haul.

-What are additional ways to stimulate the hair follicles?
+What are additional ways to increase beard growth?

-Beyond oils, you might also consider other ways to increase blood flow to your beard.
-Beard growth products that help with brushing or masking are a good start.
+Beyond oils, you might also consider other ways to increase blood flow to your beard such as brushing or masking.

-Eliss Halina of Saul’s Beauty Shop reports, “in terms of topical products we’ve had clients see results from regular use of a boars hair brush or Eminence Organic's stimulating masks as they both increase blood flow, which helps deliver yummy boosting nutrients to your follicles, giving you stronger and faster growth.”
+Eliss Halina of Saul’s Beauty Shop reports, “in terms of topical products we’ve had clients see results from regular use of a boars hair brush or Eminence Organic Skincare Lime Stimulating Treatment Masque as they both increase blood flow, which helps deliver yummy boosting nutrients to your follicles, giving you stronger and faster growth.”

-These should be used in conjunction with regular beard oil and not as a stand-alone beard growth product solution.
+These should be used in conjunction with regular beard oil and not as a stand-alone solution.

 Pro Tip: If you want to further stimulate blood flow to your beard, consider using a boar brush or masking.